rd-alliance/metadata-catalog-v2/INSTALLATION.md

 </VirtualHost>
 ```

-If your system Python is not able to run the Catalog and you have to use the
-version in your virtual environment, you will need an extra line at the top to
+If you compiled a custom WSGI module in your virtual environment, you will need
+an extra line at the top of this file to use it:
-switch to the correct WSGI module:

 ```apache
 LoadModule wsgi_module "/opt/rdamsc/venv/path/to/mod_wsgi...so"
 ```

-You may also want extra lines to configure logging or SSL.
+You may also want extra lines to configure logging, SSL or proxies.

 You should then configure the Catalog (see below, it deserves its own section)
 before activating the site: